libical/libical/README.md

 time zone information files used by several Unix C libraries, including glibc.
 See zic(8) and tzfile(5).)

+The vzic software is licensed according to the terms of the GNU General Public License version 2.0 or later (see LICENSE.txt).
+The timezone database files are publicly available data released by IANA.

 ## REQUIREMENTS

 You need the IANA (formerly known as Olson) timezone database files (tzdata),